hovermind/py-sheet/data_types_and_variables.md

 * Complex numbers are written in the form, x + yj, where x is the real part and y is the imaginary part
 ```
 a = 10      // Signed Integer
-a = 345L    // (L) Long integers, they can also be represented in octal and hexadecimal
 a = 3.1416  // (.)
 Floating point real values
 a = 1 + 2j  // (J) Contains integer in the range 0 to 255.
 ```